 - Maintain a steady position of impact.

-As usual, this may not be as easy as anyone would envision on the first attempt.
+As usual, improving your golf game may not be as easy as anyone would envision on the first attempt.
 But it generally gets easier with consistent practice.
 Once you master the tips, you’ll find yourself hitting high balls anywhere and anytime you want to.
-Read on to find detailed explanations of each of the tips listed above.

 Practical Steps For Hitting a Golf Ball Higher With Irons